-According to a 2012 report by the National Fire Protection Association, fire departments answer to an average of 72,000 carbon monoxide cases each year.
+According to a 2012 report by the National Fire Protection Association, fire departments respond to an average of 72,000 carbon monoxide incidents each year.
 Carbon Monoxide, or CO2, is a colorless, odorless gas by-product of burnt fuel.
-It’s usually connected to wood stoves, car engines and other fire combustion sources including gas or oil furnaces.
+It’s often connected to wood stoves, car engines and other fire combustion sources including gas or oil furnaces.

 Why is CO2 awareness so important?

 Not to be overly dramatic, but understanding the causes and ways to prevent excessive CO2 exposure is a matter of life and death.
-CO2 is among the leading causes of accidental poisoning deaths in the US*, and conditions of CO2 poisoning is often confused as the flu, viral infections and prolonged fatigue, among many others.
-This makes CO2 poisoning the invisible killer that needs to be taken seriously by every La Porte homeowner.
-Acute poisoning takes place from intaking large concentrations of CO2, but poisoning can also occur over many months or years.
+CO2 is among the leading ways of accidental poisoning deaths in the US*, and conditions of CO2 poisoning have been known to be misdiagnosed as the flu, viral infections and prolonged fatigue, among many others.
+This makes CO2 poisoning the invisible killer that needs to be taken seriously by every Kingwood homeowner.
+Acute poisoning takes place from inhaling large concentrations of CO2, but poisoning may also happen gradually over many months or years.
 Some signs may include nausea, vomiting, flu-like symptoms, dizziness and fatigue.